KrystianLesniak/Clone-Hero-Songs-Compressor/README.md

 Note: Clone Hero Songs Compressor currently only supports Windows 64-bit OS.

-1. Download the latest release of the application from the "Release" page on the right-hand side of the page.
+1. Download the latest archive of the application from the "Release" page on the right-hand side of the page.
 Extract into seperate directory.

 2. Run the executable in root directory, and select the "Add New Directory" button to specify the directory where your Clone Hero songs are located.